Canh-DaRealest/Tik_Tak_Toe/README.md

 # Tik_Tak_Toe
-An android tik tak toe game made by Java
+-An android tik tak toe game made by Java
+-Using minimax algorithm